gvwilson/thirdbit/src/fiction/madica/index.md

 another kick, a stork-zombie stuck out a skinny leg.
 "Heeyah!"
 The cat back-flipped over the leg onto the back of a giant tortoise.
-Arms, tentacles, and at least one goopy green pseudopod reached out to grab it---
+Arms, tentacles, and at least one goopy green pseudopod reached out to grab it—

----and suddenly Madica was falling.
+—and suddenly Madica was falling.
 No, not falling, *floating*, except her stomach was definitely convinced she was on the biggest drop of the biggest roller coaster ride in the world.